ericleek03/ME405-Romi-Project/README.md

 ![Map Course](media/Game_Track-1.png)

-## System Architeture
+## System Architecture

 The Romi runs several tasks running using cotask.py to perform line following, state estimation, velocity PID, and map navigation.
 The following tasks were used to complete the project.
-Each link will explain what the code will do.
+Click each link for descriptions of each task.

   - [PID_task](#PID_task)
   - [Encoder_task](#Encoder_task)